peteroh67/Jack-Change-It/README.md

 This has been developed for learning purposes.

 ## Contents
+1. Game rules.
+2. Trick Cards.
+3. Ending the game.
+4. Basic class diagram.
+5. Classes and their attributes.
+6. Class diagram including attributes and methods.
+7. Overview of each objects responsibilities during gameplay.
+8. Example sequence diagrams for common gameplay.

 ## GAME RULES
 Players are each dealt 7 starting cards.
 They take turns, starting clockwise, playing 1 card each.
 The winner is the first to get rid of all cards.